PSLmodels/Tax-Calculator/README.md

-Tax Calc
+Tax Calculator
 =======
-The Tax Calc is a tax calculator for the US federal individual income tax system.
+The Tax Calculator is a tax calculator for the US federal individual income tax system.
 In conjunction with micro data that represents US taxpayer characteristics and a set of behavioral assumptions, we use Tax Calc to conduct static revenue scoring and distributional analyses of tax policies.

-Using Tax Calc
+Using Tax Calculator
 ========
 TK

-Tax Calc Contributors
+Tax Calculator Contributors
 =======
 Tax Cal is heavily based on taxcalc.sas, a program written by Dan Feenberg (NBER) and Inna Shapiro (NBER).
 Dan Feenberg, Sameer Sarkar, Matt Jensen, and Ilia Kurenkov have contributed to OSPC's Tax Calc.